Thursday, September 15, 2022

 Long story short, Joe Biden said some profoundly true and long overdue things which were nevertheless still pretty weak tea and dishonestly polite.
 As I’ve noted often before, the right’s racism and hostility to democracy are nothing new.
 True, Donald Trump embodies both, but he definitely didn’t invent them.
 I know Biden was trying to throw vanishing moderate Republicans a lifeline, but it's pointless at this point.

-And it's not just their love of racism.
-Conservatives have long loathed democracy too.
+And it's not just conservative love of racism: They've long loathed democracy too.
 In my 2014 book, Conservatism is Un-American, I argued that liberty, equality, and democracy are interdependent like the legs of a tripod – each leg supports the other two.
 Conservatives have always sought to shatter these three ideals.
 Usually, they concentrate their assault on equality, but they occasionally go after freedom or democracy too.
 “We are a republic, not a democracy” remains a favorite slogan of the racist John Birch Society which had opposed the Civil Rights Movement in the 1960s and it has become a popular slogan with Republicans today.
 This incidentally illustrates how tightly equality and democracy are intertwined.

 Just look at this old Herblock cartoon is from 1965 and tell me that Trumpism is something new.
 It isn't.